 The charitable gift isn’t tax-deductible—but the IRA distribution also isn’t included in your taxable income, which could have tax advantages.
 For instance, a QCD might help those who don’t itemize their deductions or whose itemized deductions—even including any charitable gifts—aren’t much higher than their standard deduction.
 Many retirees will find themselves in this situation, thanks to the higher standard deduction introduced by 2017’s tax law.

 By making a qualified charitable distribution, you also lower your modified adjusted gross income.
-This can have a variety of benefits, including reducing your premiums for Medicare Part B and for Medicare’s prescription drug benefit, and also lowering the tax you pay on your monthly Social Security check and trimming the impact of the 3.8% Medicare surtax.
+This can have a variety of benefits, including reducing your premiums for Medicare Part B and Medicare’s prescription drug benefit, lowering the tax you pay on your monthly Social Security check and trimming the impact of the 3.8% Medicare surtax.

 Next: Charitable Bequests